 Part 3 - Additional Resources for BA Authors

-The approach will be required in all biological assessments submitted by WSDOT or WSDOT Highways and Local Programs beginning August 16, 2009.
+The approach is required in all biological assessments submitted by WSDOT or WSDOT Local Programs.

 Note that there is a separate assessment process for Eastern Washington that does not involve the use of the HI-RUN model.
 Also to Note, the HI-RUN Model User's Guide and Stormwater Chapter were all updates in January 2011.
 Be sure you are using the most recent version.